-4 The Centre offers these procedures free of charge.
+4 The Center offers these procedures free of charge.

-However, any costs for preparing necessary materials to help solve disputes such as the Certificate of Traffic Accident, medical certificates, fees for transportation to and from the Center, and communication fees (telephone, fax, etc.) or similar, shall be borne by the parties themselves.
+However, any costs incurred in preparing any necessary materials to help solve disputes such as the Certificate of Traffic Accident, medical certificates, etc., fees for transportation to and from the Center, and communication fees (telephone, fax, etc.) or similar, shall be borne by the parties themselves.